-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

 - Battery life isn't great

-Designed to resemble jewelry, right down to the classy packaging, this ring light is ultra-compact and lightweight, too.

-Best for On-the-Go: GearLight Radiance Selfie Ring Light
+Best for on-the-go: GearLight Radiance Selfie Ring Light

-If you're constantly on the go, making videos, on video calls, or doing other activities on your laptop that require lighting from a variety of locations, this ring light might be a good option.
-It's a rechargeable mini clip that opens to 1.25 inches wide, easily fitting on your laptop as well as desktop computer monitors, tablets, and smartphones.
+If you're constantly on the go, making videos, on video calls, or doing other activities on your laptop that require lighting from various locations, this ring light might be a good option.
+It's a rechargeable mini clip that opens 1.25 inches wide, easily fitting on your laptop and desktop computer monitors, tablets, and smartphones.

-It comes with a three-foot cable that you can use as a back-up to gain power via USB should the battery die: the 600mAh battery runs for up to two hours per charge on high, though, which should be long enough for a make-up tutorial or Zoom meeting.
+It comes with a three-foot cable that you can use as a backup to gain power via USB should the battery die: the 600mAh battery runs for up to two hours per charge on high, though, which should be long enough for a make-up tutorial or Zoom meeting.

-Choose from three dimmable lighting modes – daylight, white, and warm lighting – to get the perfect lighting, enhancing images in otherwise unflattering shadows.
+Choose from three dimmable lighting modes: daylight, white, and warm lighting – to get the perfect lighting, enhancing images in otherwise unflattering shadows.

 Pros: